suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 #### Example code

-We are selling 1000 MOT, that we have purchased before in the token.
+In the code below, sell the 1000 MOT in the fund.

 ```javascript
 const tokenAddreses = ["0x263c6184...", "0x263c6184..."];